 This is how I felt when I visited the Taulabe Caves in Honduras.
 The place is well known in the municipality where it is located.
 However, Hondurans from the rest of the country seem to be oblivious about this natural wonder.

 I have gotten more afraid of certain things with age (not sure why).
-But I feel totally at ease inside a cave.
-I mean, I get bothered by the obscurity, the humidity and possibility of encountering bats.
+But I felt totally at ease inside a cave.
+I mean, I get bothered by the obscurity, the humidity, and the possibility of encountering bats.
 However, I am able to relax and enjoy the spectacle.
 Some of my earliest adventures involve cave exploration.
 Maybe that explains the affinity.